Fossilized Wonders

-Touhou Kinjoukyou ~ Fossilized Wonders (東方錦上京 ~ Fossilized Wonders.) is a bullet hell video game developed by Team Shanghai Alice, and is the twentieth official game, and 33rd overall of the Touhou Project series.
+Touhou Kinjoukyou ~ Fossilized Wonders (東方錦上京 ~ Fossilized Wonders.) is a bullet hell video game developed by Team Shanghai Alice.
+It is the 20th official game and 33rd overall of the Touhou Project series.

-It was announced on April 12, 2025; received its demo release on May 5, 2025, at Reitaisai 22; and released on August 17, 2025 at Comiket 106 alongside a Steam release.
+It was announced on April 12, 2025; received its demo release on May 5, 2025, at Reitaisai 22; and released on August 17, 2025, at Comiket 106 alongside a Steam release.